We may earn money or products from the companies mentioned in this post.

 How to get to Venice, Italy

 Venice, Italy is easily accessible by plane, train, or cruise, and is worth including on any Italian vacation itinerary.
+Many people visit Venice as a day trip from Florence or Milan.
+Although, if you have the time, I’d recommend spending a couple of days in Venice.
 We arrived by train after a brief visit to Milan, Italy.
-But many people fly into Rome and train up to Venice as part of a multi-city Italian itinerary.
+But most often, people fly into Rome and train up to Venice as part of a multi-city Italian itinerary.

 Getting around Venice, Italy